Sections and User Groups

 New members are welcome, although at this time we have a short waiting list.
 It is hoped that in due course new members will be willing to serve on the committee as the club cannot function without one.

-Note that we do not meet on the 1st Tuesday each month nor on Mondays in August.
+Please note that we do not meet on the first Tuesday of each month.

 St Paul’s and St Mary’s, both in Wooburn, are Church of England churches with a diverse congregation and style of worship suitable for today’s times - neither ‘high church’ nor ‘happy clappy’.
 St Paul’s has a rich heritage going back over 800 years, whereas St Mary’s is a purpose built church completed in 2001.